Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Experiments

-\paragraph{Main results.} Table~\ref{tab:main_result} reports accuracy under fixed token budgets.
-Across 12 settings (2 models $\times$ 2 benchmarks $\times$ 3 budgets), BG-MCTS achieves the best accuracy in 11 and the second-best in the remaining one, outperforming budget-agnostic tree-search baselines and remaining competitive with strong sampling-based baselines.
-Figure~\ref{fig:acc-aime} further shows that BG-MCTS peaks its performance near budget exhaustion---consistent with the intended ``think first, finish strong'' behavior (\S~\ref{proposed_method}).
-Overall, these results support the core premise: under a fixed budget, conditioning tree-search behavior on the \emph{remaining} budget is more effective than treating the budget as a mere stopping condition.
+\textbf{Fixed-budget accuracy.} Table~\ref{tab:main_result} reports accuracy under fixed token budgets.
+Across models, benchmarks, and budgets, \method\ delivers the strongest overall performance, consistently outperforming budget-agnostic tree-search baselines and surpassing strong sampling-based baselines in most settings.
+Figure~\ref{fig:acc-aime} further shows that \method\ reaches its peak performance near budget exhaustion, consistent with its intended budget-aligned wide-to-deep behavior (\S~\ref{proposed_method}).
+Overall, these results support our core premise: under a fixed budget, conditioning tree-search decisions on the \emph{remaining} budget is more effective than treating the budget merely as a stopping condition.

-\paragraph{Interpreting baseline trends.} AB-MCTS-M underperforms simple sampling/refinement baselines (e.g., Repeated Sampling) in several settings.
-This trend may be due to our evaluation setting differing from the one in which AB-MCTS-M was reported to be most effective~\cite{AB-MCTS}; in particular, we rely solely on scalar reward-model values without explicit corrective feedback.
-It may also be better matched to a frontier-model, higher-compute regime than our fixed-budget sub-10B setting, and could become competitive given substantially larger budgets.
-LiteSearch reliably reduces token usage but often converges too early, leaving budget underutilized and resulting in relatively lower final accuracy (Table~\ref{tab:main_result} and Fig.~\ref{fig:acc-aime}).
+\textbf{Baseline trends.} AB-MCTS-M is less competitive in our fixed-budget setting than simple sampling/refinement baselines such as Repeated Sampling.
+This appears to reflect a mismatch in operating regime: AB-MCTS-M was reported to be most effective with richer feedback and larger compute~\cite{AB-MCTS}, whereas our focus is budget-constrained inference with scalar reward-model scores and relatively small token limits.
+LiteSearch~\cite{LiteSearch} reliably reduces token usage, but often stops prematurely, leaving part of the budget unused and yielding lower final accuracy (Table~\ref{tab:main_result} and Fig.~\ref{fig:acc-aime}).

-\paragraph{Ablation.} Table~\ref{tab:ca-macts-ablation} shows that all three components contribute: budget-annealed exploration (Eq.~\ref{eq:bgpuct}), the completion bias (Eq.~\ref{eq:bgpuct_detail}), and budget-guided widening (Eq.~\ref{eq:sgen}).
-Disabling any single component typically degrades performance, and no isolated component reliably matches full BG-MCTS across budgets.
-The strongest performance is achieved when these are combined, indicating that they are complementary: annealing stabilizes late-stage search, shaping completion, and widening control prevents wasteful late branching.
+\textbf{Ablation.} Table~\ref{tab:ca-macts-ablation} ablates the three main components of \method: budget-annealed exploration (Eq.~\ref{eq:bgpuct}), the completion bias (Eq.~\ref{eq:bgpuct_detail}), and budget-guided widening (Eq.~\ref{eq:sgen}).
+Removing any one component generally degrades performance, and no ablated variant consistently matches the full method across budgets.
+This suggests that the three components address complementary aspects of fixed-budget search.